UmarSayed07/Projects_Umar/README.md

 ## 🧠 About This Repository
 This repository showcases my beginner-to-intermediate Python projects.
 I’m currently learning how to build small utilities, games, and tools to strengthen my logic and programming fundamentals.
 Each project here is a step toward mastering Python for real-world applications.

+## 💼 Need Help With Python?

+I can help with:
+- Small Python scripts
+- Password generators
+- File automation
+- Beginner projects
+- Bug fixing & logic help

+If you need a custom script or help understanding code, open an Issue in this repository and describe your problem.

+Paid help available (UPI).

 ---